Causes of Miscarriage

 The exact mechanisms by which diseases and infections cause miscarriage is not yet fully understood.
 It is believed to vary between different conditions and may affect a person’s pregnancy differently in each case.
 In general, when a pregnant person contracts an infection, this is believed to set off a cascade of possible events within the maternal body.
 This may eventually affect the fetus or uterine area, potentially causing miscarriage.
 Feeling unwell?
 You can get a free symptom assessment at any time by downloading the Ada app.

 Not all cases of disease or infection lead to miscarriage, but it is important to seek medical attention promptly if an infection is suspected, as effective treatment can significantly reduce the likelihood of this outcome.
 Preventable infections are believed to account for up to 15 percent of early miscarriages and up to 66 percent of late miscarriages.

 TORCH panel test

 Pregnant women are often offered TORCH panel test on their first pregnancy screening visit.
 The TORCH test is a single test which screens for the a group of infections which are likely to cause pregnancy complications, including miscarriage.
-For more information about the TORCH panel test, see this resource.

 Known by the acronym TORCH, the infections screened for in this test are: